 Full Moon No Clouds: A Shambhala Art Study Group

 Calling all artists and art appreciators!
-Please join us the last Thursday of each month, from 7–9:30 PM in the main meditation hall / shrine room to explore the creative process through meditation, contemplation, art appreciation, and self-expression.
+Please join us from 7–9:30 PM in the main meditation hall / shrine room to explore the creative process through meditation, contemplation, art appreciation, and self-expression.

 For poets, writers, dancers, musicians, sculptors, painters, filmmakers, photographers, puppeteers, et al., as well as art appreciators and fellow humans.